Andreas Athanasiou scores 2, Red Wings beat Islanders 2-1

-DETROIT (AP) — Andreas Athanasiou scored twice and Jonathan Bernier stopped 41 shots, giving the Detroit Red Wings a 2-1 win over the New York Islanders on Saturday.
+“He gets pretty excited when we score, so I thought I’d get excited with him,” Athanasiou said after scoring twice to help the Detroit Red Wings beat the New York Islanders 2-1.
+“He was pretty hype and we got the lead, so it definitely was a good feeling for all of us.”

+Yes, the Red Wings believes they’re still playing for something even though they will be relegated to watching the playoffs for a third straight season.

-The Red Wings had lost 12 of 13 to improve their chances of having the No. 1 overall pick in the NHL draft this summer.
+Detroit had lost 12 of 13 to improve its chances of having the No. 1 overall pick in the NHL draft this summer.

+While some fans of the franchise may want a lot of losses down the stretch to have a better shot at selecting American star Jack Hughes, the players simply want to win any chance they get.

+“It’s why we play hockey,” Red Wings goaltender Jonathan Bernier said.
+“All the guys in this room are winners.”

 New York captain Anders Lee had a tying goal on a shot from the slot midway through the first period and Thomas Greiss had 20 saves.